codee-com/open-catalog/Checks/PWR080/README.md

 Note how `factor` is only explicitly initialized when the received `option` is known.
-Since the Fortran standard does not guarantee any specific initial value, the state of `factor` is indeterminate in the previous scenario (using an `unknownOption`), leading to different outcomes depending on the compiler and its settings:
+Since the Fortran standard does not guarantee any specific initial value, the state of `factor` is indeterminate in the previous scenario (using `OPTION_UNKNOWN`), leading to different outcomes depending on the compiler and its settings:

 - For instance, `gfortran -O2` behaves as if the `if` branch was taken: